 Let me first start off by saying HEYYYY GUYS!
 I know I have been M.I.A. lately.
 It’s just that life was getting the better out of me!
 I hope everyone’s been well! ☺️

 Anyway, this post is about my favourite free apps to use for my travels.
 Not everyone might agree, but these are what works for me.
-Hopefully this could help you out too!
+Hopefully, this could help you out too!

 1. Google Maps

-This is where I do my initial reasearch.
+This is where I do my initial research.
 I’m serious!
 I zoom in an out of different countries, pin them and save them.
 When you pin a place, you can generally see the photos that other people have uploaded.
 It will give you the gist of what that place looks like and also prompt you to do further research on it.

 Google Maps is also a handy tool when you get to your destination.
 Just buy a local SIM card and you can use it as your GPS.
 Or if you don’t want to get a SIM card, just connect to wifi and you can browse what’s around you and even save your maps offline.
 Try it next time!